HimoriK/book/src/ch01-01-installation.md

 in your browser.

-If you need to learn a type or function provided by the standard library, check the application programming interface (API) documentation!
+If you need to learn a type or function provided by the standard library, check the API documentation!

 [otherinstall]: https://forge.rust-lang.org/infra/other-installation-methods.html
 [install]: https://www.rust-lang.org/tools/install